 Lint trap meaning

 A lint trap is a filter that is a part of the clothes dryer used to trap the lint as the air goes out during the drying period.
-The location of the lint trap depends on the model and the manufacturing of the dryer.
-It has such a design that it could be quickly taken out for cleaning.
-If the lint trap isn’t attached to it, it may lead to the collection of excessive amounts of lint in the dryer vent hose.
+The location of the lint trap depends on the model and the dryer’s manufacturing.
+It has such a design that it could be quickly cleaned.
+If the lint trap isn’t attached to it, excessive amounts of lint may collect in the dryer vent hose.
 It will decrease the dryer’s efficiency, shorten its life span, and increase fire risk.

 In simple words:

-After each load, the lint trap should be cleaned off.
-This will help the dryer work at maximum efficiency and dry the clothes quickly.
-A clean filter can prevent a dryer from catching fire; as there are cases of it catching fire, it could be dangerous.
-Every load doesn’t fill the trap, so cleaning it can reduce energy usage after each load.
+After each load, the lint trap should be cleaned.
+This will help the dryer work efficiently and dry the clothes quickly.
+A clean filter can prevent a dryer from catching fire, which could be dangerous.
+Since every load doesn’t fill the trap, cleaning it can reduce energy usage after each load.

-The lint trap filter may trap most of the lint produced, but still, there are chances that some lint may pass through it and assemble in the dryer vent hose.
+The lint trap filter may trap most of the lint produced, but there are still chances that some lint may pass through it and assemble in the dryer vent hose.
 Getting the dryer vent hose cleaned at least once a year is essential for maintenance and safety reasons.
-The assembled lint in the dryer vent hose can increase the risk of fire and can damage.
+The assembled lint in the dryer vent hose can increase the risk of fire and can damage it.
 The case of fire rises when the vent is completely blocked.

-Being an essential part of a clothe dryer, a lint trap may also serve as a washing machine’s drainage system.
-A washing machine may drain in a washtub or directly into the floor drain, and lint can cause problems at the pipe.
+An essential part of a clothes dryer, a lint trap may also serve as a washing machine’s drainage system.
+A washing machine may drain in a washtub or directly into the floor drain, and lint can cause problems with the pipe.
 As the lint washes off the clothes, it flows out with the drainage water and can damage the drain site, producing slower drainage.
-A filter is installed on the top of the drain site to stop this.
-This filter should be cleaned to prevent backups and keep the draining of the water smoothly.
+To stop this, a filter is installed on the top of the drain site.
+This filter should be cleaned to prevent backups and keep the water draining smoothly.

 A lint trap can be found at any of the hardware stores.
 In addition, if the dryer’s tap has worn holes, the manufacturer may replace it.